-Do you know that you can develop your cryptocurrencies like Bitcoin, Etherum and Litecoin and win a fair market share of the crypto market?
+Do you know that you can develop your cryptocurrencies like Bitcoin, Ethereum and Litecoin and win a fair market share of the crypto market?

-Yes, let me tell you that it is not as difficult as it seems, you also don’t need to be a coding genius of any sort to win part of the huge market share of the cryptocurrency market.
+Yes, let me tell you that it is not as difficult as it seems; you also don’t need to be a coding genius to win part of the vast market share of the cryptocurrency market.

-Have you wondered why there are over 2K coins competing for the market share of cryptocurrencies worldwide, with more being added now and then, you can decide to integrate with the existing market and win part of the market?
+Have you wondered why over 2K coins compete for the market share of cryptocurrencies worldwide?
+With more being added now and then, you can decide to integrate with the existing market and win part of the market?

-In this article, I am going to be showing you step by step on how you how to get started with the creation of your cryptocurrency and how you can win a fair market share like Bitcoin and other top coins in the world.
+In this article, I will show you how to get started with creating your cryptocurrency and how you can win a fair market share like Bitcoin and other top coins in the world.

 What are Cryptocurrencies?

-Cryptocurrency is a decentralized digital currency that uses encryption technology to regulate the generation of currency units and to verify the transfer of funds.
+Cryptocurrency is a decentralised digital currency that uses encryption technology to regulate the generation of currency units and verify funds transfer.

-Cryptocurrency is not regulated or tracked by any centralized authority, government, or bank. one very important feature that it carries is Anonymity, decentralization, and security.
+Cryptocurrency is not regulated or tracked by any centralised authority, government, or bank.
+Therefore, its essential feature is Anonymity, decentralisation, and security.

-The technology behind cryptocurrencies is called Blockchain, which is a decentralized peer-to-peer (P2P) network, which is comprised of data blocks.
+The technology behind cryptocurrencies is Blockchain, a decentralised peer-to-peer (P2P) network comprised of data blocks.

 These blocks chronologically store information about transactions and adhere to a protocol.
-The data recorded in blocks cannot be altered without the alteration of all Previous blocks in which it was created, however makes cryptocurrency secure than the traditional finance platforms.
+The data recorded in blocks cannot be altered without the alteration of all Previous blocks in which it was created.
+However, it makes cryptocurrency more secure than the traditional finance platforms.

-Bitcoin is the first known and successful cryptocurrency holding the foremost position in the cryptocurrency market.
-Today, more than 1,600 types of cryptocurrencies, including the most popular ones like Bitcoin, Ripple, and Ethereum, are available and the number is still growing, which is why you can win a fair market share of it all.
+Bitcoin is the first known and successful cryptocurrency holding the leading position in the cryptocurrency market.
+Today, more than 1,600 types of cryptocurrencies, including the most popular ones like Bitcoin, Ripple, and Ethereum, are available, and the number is still growing, so you can win a fair market share of it all.

-According to Coinmarketcap, there are over $3 Trillion in cryptocurrencies in the world, with a good number being added daily.
+According to Coinmarketcap, there are over $3 Trillion in cryptocurrencies globally, with a good number being added daily.

 Various Categories of Cryptocurrency That you Should know.

-Just before diving into the host topic on how you can start hacking your way into winning a fair market share of the crypto market, you should understand that cryptocurrencies are of various kinds and use cases.
+Before diving into the host topic on how you can start hacking your way into winning a fair market share of the crypto market, you should understand that cryptocurrencies are of various use cases.

-You should know that this explanation is based on my research and understanding, therefore whereas Examples for coins are Bitcoin on the Bitcoin blockchain and Ether on the Ethereum blockchain.
+You should know that this explanation is based on my research and understanding; therefore, Examples of coins are Bitcoin on the Bitcoin blockchain and Ether on the Ethereum blockchain.

-Examples for tokens are Tether as a second-layer token on multiple blockchains; Uniswaps “UNI” token and Chainlinks “LINK” token use the Ethereum blockchain.
+Examples of tokens are Tether as a second-layer token on multiple blockchains, Uniswaps “UNI” token, and Chainlinks “LINK” token using the Ethereum blockchain.
 Building tokens on top of Ethereum is super popular; most are so-called ERC20 tokens.

 Coins are a kind of cryptocurrency that have their blockchain.